GENERAL DENTISTRY INCLUDING DENTAL ORTHODONTICS, CROWNS, AND MORE IN YELLOWKNIFE

 Braces, also called fixed orthodontic appliances, generally come in four varieties:

-All four types use wires to move the teeth to the desired position.
+All three types use wires to move the teeth to the desired position.

 Because the rate and chances of cavities and gingivitis increase while wearing braces, it is important to maintain a thorough dental health routine that includes regular brushing with fluoride toothpaste and a soft-bristled toothbrush, as food becomes easily lodged in the braces.
 Daily flossing between the teeth and the braces is essential as are cleanings by hygienist every six months or as recommended.